Beliavsky/Fortran-Tools/README.md

 ### Indentation and Formatting
 [ajt-fortran.vim](https://github.com/robertodr/ajt-fortran.vim): port of Ajit J. Thakkar's Vim indent script

+[FF08Obfuscate](https://www.megms.com.au/ff08obfuscate.htm): command line tool for generating a superficially obfuscated variant of the source of a Fortran 2008 program, written in Fortran 2003 by IanH.
+It does this by modifying the identifiers in the program and rendering the code without any source comments.

 [findent](https://github.com/MFTabriz/findent): indent and convert Fortran sources, by wvermin and MFTabriz

 [flower](https://github.com/urbanjost/flower): converts free-format Fortran code to all lowercase or all uppercase, by urbanjost.
 In each case comments and quoted text are left as-is.